cdklabs/cdk-ssm-documents/API.md

 Invokes the specified service (param) with the specified api (param) with the specified apiParams (param).

 This call will be invoked synchronously.
-The input variables in apiParams (param) specified using "{{INPUT}}" syntax will be replaced with the inputs.
+The input variables in apiParams (param) specified using "{{ INPUT }}" syntax will be replaced with the inputs.

 ###### `inputs`<sup>Required</sup> <a name="inputs" id="@cdklabs/cdk-ssm-documents.AwsApiSimulation.executeStep.parameter.inputs"></a>